Hit Parader

-Hit Parader was an American music magazine that operated between 1942 and 2008.
+Hit Parader is an American music magazine that operated originally between 1942 and 2008 before being relaunched in 2025.
 A monthly publication, it focused on rock and pop music in general until the 1970s, when its focus began turning to hard rock and heavy metal.
 By the early 1980s, Hit Parader focused exclusively on heavy metal and briefly produced a spinoff television program entitled Hit Parader's Heavy Metal Heroes.
-The magazine reached its circulation peak in the mid-to-late 1980s selling a half-million copies every month as heavy metal music achieved high levels of popularity and commercial success.
+The magazine reached its circulation peak in the mid-to-late 1980s, selling a half-million copies every month, as heavy metal music achieved high levels of popularity and commercial success.
+The recent relaunch features Yungblud on the inaugural cover and focuses once again on rock and pop music and rock culture as a whole.

 History

 Early years

 Hit Parader was launched in 1942 by Charlton Publications, based in Derby, Connecticut.
 Publishing its first issue on September 16, 1942, the magazine's original mission statement read as follows:

 Hit Parader is designed to appeal to boys and girls in school, in colleges, and in the armed services... and the millions who listen to radio every day, the people who go to the movies and dances, the jukebox addicts, the people who buy phonograph records and sheet music for home use, and even the people who whistle while they work.

-Along with the likes of Billboard, Down Beat and Song Hits, Hit Parader was among the first and longest-lasting American music magazines.
+Along with the likes of Billboard, DownBeat and Song Hits, Hit Parader was among the first and longest-lasting American music magazines.
 The magazine's title referenced the popular music "hit parade", a list of current hit singles determined either by sales or airplay.
 In its early years, the magazine largely consisted of lyrics to the hit songs of the day, a practice that remained until 1975 when licensing of the rights became too expensive.
 From that point onward it featured interviews, color photos, and feature articles on popular rock musicians.

 Emergence of rock music

 For much of the 1960s, Jim Delehant worked as a staff writer and editor for the magazine.
 According to his recollection, Hit Parader covered "an extremely boring music scene" in the early 60s prior to the emergence of hugely popular rock groups such as the Beatles and the Beach Boys in 1964.
 At that time, it was a common practice among music magazines to write fake articles pieced together from sources such as bios and publicity material distributed by the record companies.
 Hit Parader employed traveling rock journalists who spent time with the artists and wrote legitimate feature articles about them.
 In addition to Delehant's contributions, Hit Parader also published articles by music journalists Ellen Sander, Keith Altham and Derek Taylor.
-Over the following decade, its contributors included Nick Logan, Barbara Charone, Lenny Kaye, Jonh Ingham and Alan Betrock.
+Over the following decade, its contributors included Nick Logan, Barbara Charone, Lenny Kaye, Jonh Ingham, and Alan Betrock.